Top 9 Essential Oils For Migraines

 While not all migraines have a specific cause, there are a few best practices you can take to avoid them:

 Treat stress – Stress isn’t just mental—it can affect your entire body as well.
-Inflammation, muscular tension, poor sleep and other results of anxiety can raise your risk for a migraine.
+Inflammation, muscular tension, poor sleep and other results of anxiety can raise your risk for a migraine or stress headache.
 That’s why it’s so important to take action when you’re feeling overwhelmed.

 Stay hydrated – Some evidence suggests that physical exertion can lead to headaches.
 While exercise is important for your overall health, make sure you drink plenty of water after exerting yourself, whether it’s with yoga or yard work.